Scandinavian Airlines most punctual major carrier in the world; former SAS top exec heads expanding hotel chain Scandic.

 A former executive of SAS, Anders Ehrling, a 23 year SAS veteran, will serve as the President and CEO of Scandic starting in September.
 "We will continue the journey of taking a strong brand to new heights.
 Itís an inspiring task that fills me with enthusiasm," commented Ehrling.

-Scandinavian Airlines, SAS, Europe's most punctual airline, with a 90% punctuality score.
+Several times, Scandinavian Airlines, SAS, has been Europe's most punctual airline, with a 90% punctuality score.

 Financials seem to be improving after a troublesome period for SAS.
 The entire airline industry as a whole has faced mounting challenges in the current economy as both business travelers and tourists have cooled to flying in favor of cheaper alternatives.